How to say “soft” in Japanese

 Below are the new words used in the example sentence.

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is used after “tamago” to make the subject in the conditional clause.
+In the example, this is used after “tamago” to make the subject in the conditional clause.

 - te – て : the same as used in “yawarakakute”.
 In this example, this is used after “oshie” to make its te form, “oshie te”.
+Verbs need to be changed to their te forms to be connected with “kudasai”.

 Summary